 Phoenix Seminary participates in the William D. Ford direct loan program.
-Loans are serviced by designated Federal Student Aid Offices and must be repaid.
+Loans are serviced by designated Federal Loan Servicers and must be repaid.

 Unsubsidized Stafford Loan Program

 Federal Direct Unsubsidized Stafford loans are available to qualified students.
 Funds are transmitted electronically to the student’s tuition account.
 Interest on the Unsubsidized Stafford loan begins to accrue at the time of the first disbursement.
-Repayment of loans will begin six months after graduation or withdrawal from school, whichever comes first.
+Repayment of loans will begin six months after graduation or withdrawal from school.

 Federal Student Loan Changes